‘General Hospital’ Spoilers: Julian Returns And Alexis Goes Missing – Sam Fears Mom In Danger

 Julian And Jax Both Arrested This Week!

-General Hospital spoilers say Julian might be getting lucky with some loving from Alexis soon, but first he has to face time in handcuffs – and not in a fun or sexy way.
+General Hospital spoilers say Julian might be getting lucky with some loving from Alexis soon, but first, he has to face time in handcuffs – and not in a fun or sexy way.
 There are two arrests coming this week on General Hospital, according to the latest issue of Soap Opera Digest that hit newsstands on Friday.
 Julian will be arrested by the PCPD for conspiring with his wicked sister Liv.

 The second arrest is Jasper Jax (Ingo Rademacher) who is a victim of a revenge gambit by bitter mob boss Sonny.
 Carly Corinthos (Laura Wright) is furious at Sonny as Dante Falconeri (Dominic Zamprogna) has no choice but to arrest him.
 Dante and Carly both tell Sonny he’s a jerk.
 A new day player, Jack Topalian, shows up as ICE Agent Torosyan on Wednesday’s show to deport Jax – he wants Carly and their daughter to go with him.